lojoja/eyesight/README.md

 eyesight
 ========

-Simple program to enable/disable the built-in iSight camera in macOS.
+Simple utility to enable/disable the built-in iSight camera in macOS.

 Requirements